Sager611/linkedin-auto-connect/README.md

 1. **Search Results** - Adds "+ Queue" buttons next to each person in LinkedIn search
 2. **Queue Management** - Click the button to add profiles to a connection queue
-3. **Auto-Connect** - The extension automatically connects with queued profiles every 1-3 minutes
+3. **Auto-Connect** - The extension automatically connects with queued profiles at configurable intervals

 Everything runs entirely in the browser - no server, no external dependencies.